xunhongt/open-projects/Innohack 2022/README.md

 > One key requirement to enable immutable infrastructure for Cloud A/B Resources is that **application data must be externalized from the managed infrastructure**.
 This ensures that when new resources are created using Terraform (e.g. Web Servers) and any additional configuration management tools (e.g. Ansible), it will not require an in-place upgrade/modification, or any data migration.
 The new resources can simply point to the external database, and redirect application traffic from the old instance to the new one.

-In the context of Cloud A/B, we can enforce the following to ensure immutability of resources:
+In the context of Cloud A/B, it is difficult to ensure immutability of cloud resources, since vRA promotes the use of Day 2 actions to manage provisioned resources.

+However, we can enforce the following to ensure immutability of vRA Deployments:

     1. Restrict any Day 2 actions on the VRA Deployments --> The only Day 2 action allowed for developers is to delete their own deployments through Terraform.